Anglo-Iraqi War: Iraqi forces

-Before the war, the United Kingdom provided support to the Royal Iraqi Army (RIrA) and to the Royal Iraqi Air Force (RIrAF) through a small military mission based in Baghdad, commanded from 1938 by Major-General G. G. Waterhouse.
-The RIrA was composed of approximately 60,000 men, most in four infantry divisions and one mechanized brigade.
+Before the war, the United Kingdom provided support to the Royal Iraqi Army, to the Royal Iraqi Navy, and to the Royal Iraqi Air Force through a small military mission based in Baghdad, commanded from 1938 by Major-General G. G. Waterhouse.
+The Iraqi Army was composed of approximately 60,000 men, most in four infantry divisions and one mechanised brigade.
 The 1st and 3rd Divisions were stationed near Baghdad.
-Also based within Baghdad was the Independent Mechanized Brigade, composed of a light-tank company made up of L3/35 tankettes, an armoured-car company composed of Crossley armoured cars, two battalions of motorised infantry, machine-gunners and an artillery brigade.
+Also based within Baghdad was the Independent Mechanised Brigade, composed of a light-tank company made up of L3/35 tankettes, an armoured-car company composed of Crossley armoured cars, two battalions of motorised infantry, machine-gunners and an artillery brigade.
+Unlike the contemporary use of the term "mechanised", it meant "motorised" in 1941 (moving in lorries, fighting on foot).
 The Iraqi 2nd Division was stationed in Kirkuk and the 4th Division in Al Diwaniyah, on the main rail line from Baghdad to Basra.
-Unlike the modern use of the term "mechanized", in 1941 "mechanized" for the RIrA meant motorised (moving in lorries, fighting on foot).
 The Iraqis fielded police units and about 500 irregulars under Arab guerrilla leader Fawzi al-Qawuqji, a ruthless fighter who did not hesitate to murder or mutilate prisoners.
 For the most part, Fawzi operated in the area between Rutbah and Ramadi, before being chased back into Syria.

-The RIrAF had 116 aircraft in seven squadrons and a training school; 50 to 60 of the aircraft were serviceable.
+The air force had 116 aircraft in seven squadrons, of which 50 to 60 were serviceable, and a training school.
 Most Iraqi fighter and bomber aircraft were at "Rashid Airfield" in Baghdad (formerly RAF Hinaidi) or in Mosul.
 Four squadrons and the Flying Training School were based in Baghdad.
 Two squadrons with close co-operation and general-purpose aircraft were based in Mosul.
 The Iraqis flew an assortment of aircraft types including Gloster Gladiator biplane fighters, Breda 65 fighter bombers, Savoia SM 79 medium bombers, Northrop/Douglas 8A fighter bombers, Hawker Hart (Hawker Nisr) biplane close co-operation aircraft, Vickers Vincent biplane light bombers, de Havilland Dragon biplane general purpose aircraft, de Havilland Dragonfly biplane general purpose aircraft and Tiger Moth biplane trainers.
-The RIrAF had another nine aircraft not allocated to squadrons and 19 aircraft in reserve.
+The air force had another nine aircraft not allocated to squadrons and 19 aircraft in reserve.

-The Royal Iraqi Navy (RIrN) had four 100 LT Thornycroft gunboats, a pilot vessel and a minesweeper.
+The Royal Iraqi Navy had four 100 LT Thornycroft gunboats, a pilot vessel and a minesweeper.
 All were armed and were based in the Shatt al-Arab waterways.